typelevel/typelevel.github.com/_posts/2013-12-15-towards-scalaz-2.md

   l.foldLeft(A.zero)((x, y) => A.append(x, y))
 ```

-.. which allowed us to sum a list not only of numeric types like
+This allowed us to sum a list not only of numeric types like
 `Int`, but also others that could be added and had a "zero" such as
 `String` via string concatenation and the empty string, as well as
 `List[A]` via list concatenation and the empty list.